carpentries/instructor-training/_extras/guide.md

 > ## Alistair Walsh
 >
 > I love teaching.
-> Seeing the wide eyed moment of realisation that I see on learners faces when something "clicks" is one of the best feelings in the world.
+> Seeing the wide eyed moment of realization that I see on learners faces when something "clicks" is one of the best feelings in the world.
 > Why I want to teach the Software Carpentry method in particular is because
 > I think everyone needs to know how to code and SWC is the most effective way I've seen to achieve that.
 >